Sonu8726/Selenium/README.md

  11. Find Fields
  12. Alert
  13. Mouse Hover
+ 14. Implicitly Wait (aka Implicit Wait but if you check function name you will find that its what I mentioned :-) )

 If you have any suggestion or any opportunity for me.
 Feel free to reach me on my Instagram @ig_sfg.